Fast Phylogeny Support (phyloFast):

 issue #48.
 The data

-values were not always shown with measure = "S"
+values were not always shown with measure = "S" in quantitative

 linear models.